zmn-hamid/Keystroke-Visualizer-Specific/README.md

 # Keystroke Visualizer for Specific Applications

-With this app you can see the pressed keys when using specific applications (only for windows).
+With this app you can see the pressed keys when using specific applications (windows only).
+So for example you can put photoshop's path and whenever you're using photoshop, the visualizer will appear.
 I made this because my pen-tablet doesn't show which button is pressed.
 You can use it too if you want.

 ## Installation